biolink/biolink-model/guidelines/using-the-modeling-language.md

     range: gene
 ```

-Here we define a human readable description that describes the predicate slot and its purpose.
+Here we define a human readable description that describes the predicate slot `genetically interacts with` and its purpose.

 ## in_subset

-The `in_subset` slot can be used tag your class or slot to belong to a pre-defined subset.
+The `in_subset` slot can be used tag your class (or slot) to belong to a pre-defined subset.

 The actual subset names are defined as part of the Schema definition.